MineaEdi/IP_prj/README.md

 # IP_prj
-Project done in third year at computer engineer (Programming engineer)
+Project done in third year at Automatic Control and Computer Engineering (Programming enginering).